In this WordPress SEO guide, you will learn how to improve search ranking of your WordPress website.

-This WordPress SEO guide is for you if you own or manage a WordPress site.
-You will learn how to improve SEO for your WordPress website or blog.
+This guide is for you if you want to improve SEO of your WordPress site yourself.

 To improve your WordPress Site’s SEO, you need to: